 Tunes to Delight and Tickle Your Fancy!

 This year, we’re bringing our special closing CMF program to you!
 All you have to do is to show up!
-A select group of musicians from the Waunakee Community Band will present a program composed of polkas, waltzes, old time hits and fun tunes, all of which are guaranteed to get the audience involved in hand-clapping, toe-tapping and singing along to the music that we all remember and treasure.
+A select group of musicians from the Waunakee Community Band will present a program composed of polkas, waltzes, old-time hits, and fun tunes, all of which are guaranteed to get the audience involved in hand-clapping, toe-tapping and singing along to the music that we all remember and treasure.
 Invite others to join us.